6 Month Old Feeding Schedule: Baby Solids, Formula & Solid Foods Plan

 How to Handle Breast Feeding After Introducing Solids

-As mentioned above that breast breastfeeding is still an important source of nutrients for babies.
-So, even if you are providing them with other food items, breast milk must not stop till the two years of age of your child.
+As mentioned above, breast milk feeding is still an important source of nutrients for babies.
+So, even if you are providing them with other foods, breast milk must continue through the early years of life.

-Not only essential nutrients but breast milk also fulfill a baby’s hunger and hydration needs.
-So, after you introduce your baby to solid food, then the routine for feeding them may shift.
-Breast milk being vital, you can gradually increase the frequency of solid meals.
+Not only essential nutrients but breast milk also fulfills a baby’s hunger and hydration needs.
+So, after you introduce your baby to solid foods, the routine for feeding them may shift.
+Breast milk remains vital, and you can gradually increase the frequency of solid meals in your baby’s diet.

 Start with a small portion of one meal a day, and after some days and weeks, you can increase the portion.
-This can be of 2-3 meals a day as a baby has now accepted the food.
+This can be 2-3 meals a day as a baby has now accepted the foods.

-In this diet, you can eat fruits, vegetables, whole grains, and protein sources, which will promote the healthy growth of your child.
+In this diet, you can include fruits, vegetables, whole grains, and protein sources, which will promote the healthy growth of your child.

 Conclusion